Kristian54/IDATA2304---Gruppe1/protocol.md

 ## Reliability and security

-(Remove) describe the reliability and security mechanisms your solution supports.

 #### Reliability
 For reliability, we have implemented outage protection for the network nodes.
 If the server becomes unreachable, unavailable or offline the network nodes will attempt to reconnect to the server until successful.
 After reconnecting,